 - (1) Positions can be carried through any affiliate, but must be carried through the group Exchange Participant at the Exchange level.
-Hence, if an affiliate is not an Exchange Participant but the group wants the positions to be carried through that affiliate, then the positions must be carried through both the group Exchange Participant (at the Exchange level) and that affiliate. - (2) It is not necessary for execution (i.e. acquisitions and disposals) to be conducted through the group Exchange Participant.
-Accordingly, any execution broker may be used (including the group Exchange Participant).

-The above requirements, will facilitate the SFC in monitoring compliance with the prescribed limits and any authorized excesses.
+Hence, if an affiliate is not an Exchange Participant but the group wants the positions to be carried through that affiliate, then the positions must be carried through both the group Exchange Participant (at the Exchange level) and that affiliate. - (2) It is not necessary for execution (ie acquisitions and disposals) to be conducted through the group Exchange Participant.
+Accordingly, any execution broker may be used (including the group Exchange Participant). - 3.14.
+The above requirements, together with those described in paragraph 3.12(1) above will facilitate the SFC monitoring compliance with the prescribed limits and any authorized excesses.